mpaiva/button-soccer/README.md

 5. **Community Building:** Start a league and organize matches and tournaments.
 This will help build a community around the button soccer teams and increase the value of the NFTs.
 6. **Marketplace for Trading:** Develop an online platform or marketplace where owners can trade players and teams.
 This adds another layer of engagement and could potentially increase the value of the NFTs.

-## Player Stats Metadata

-The NFT metadata for each player could include:

-- **Player Name:** The name of the player.
-- **Team Name:** The name of the team to which the player belongs.
-- **Position:** The player's position in the team.
-- **Skill Level:** The player's skill level, potentially determined by game performance.
-- **Number of Games Played:** The total number of games the player has participated in.
-- **Number of Wins:** The total number of games the player's team has won.
-- **Number of Goals:** The total number of goals the player has scored.
-- **Unique ID:** A unique identifier for the player.
-This should match the ID on the physical player piece.

 ## UX Design Brief for NFT Button Soccer App

 ### Overview